Hello, I’m Stephanie Lesperance.

 Portrait of Stephanie Lesperance

-My last name literally means "hope" in French, a meaning I’ve always liked.
+My name is Stephanie Lesperance (pronounced Less-peh-rahns in English).
+My last name literally means "hope" in French, a meaning I’ve always liked to carry with me.

-Fun fact: my bull terrier Fran accidentally became an internet meme.
+Fun fact: my English Bull Terrier Fran accidentally became an internet meme.

 Fran, the original photo behind the meme.